Saint Laurent (film): Production

-The shooting of Saint Laurent began on 30 September 2013.
+Principal photography began on 30 September 2013 in Paris and Marrakesh.

 Release

-The film was originally scheduled to be released on 14 May 2014.
-In January 2014 the studio announced the release was pushed back to 1 October 2014.
+The film was originally scheduled to be released in France on 14 May 2014.
+In January 2014, the release was pushed back to 1 October 2014.
 The release date was later changed to 24 September 2014.

 In May 2014, Sony Pictures Classics acquired the North American rights at the 2014 Cannes Film Festival, where the film premiered in competition.
 The film was also screened at the 52nd New York Film Festival in September 2014.

-In May 2015, the film opened in four theaters in New York and Los Angeles to a $36,136 opening weekend.
+In May 2015, the film opened in four theaters in New York City and Los Angeles to a $36,136 opening weekend.

 Reception

-Critical reception
+Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 60% based on 85 reviews, and an average rating of 5.78/10.
-The website's consensus reads, "A well-intentioned but frustratingly diffuse biopic, Saint Laurent proves an ironically poor fit for a look at the life of a fashion icon."
-On Metacritic, which assigns a normalized rating, the film has a score 52 out of 100, based on 29 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 63% based on 86 reviews, with an average rating of 5.9/10.
+The website's critics consensus reads, "A well-intentioned but frustratingly diffuse biopic, Saint Laurent proves an ironically poor fit for a look at the life of a fashion icon."
+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 29 critics, indicating "mixed or average" reviews.

 Susan Wloszczyna of RogerEbert.com gave the film 2.5 out of 4 stars, writing, "If you come away remembering anything from this 150-minute movie as it overstays its welcome, it will be individual scenes rather than the overall effect, for that is where Bonello shines."
 A. O. Scott of The New York Times described it as "a compulsively detailed swirl of moods and impressions, intent on capturing the contradictions of the man and his times."